jeanpratt/sliding-puzzle-quiz/README.md

 - *2/21/2017, 15:30* - Creating a puzzle that scales proportionally may require JavaScript
 - *2/21/2017, 17:30* - Found and implemented method to scale game using SCSS/CSS
 - *2/21/2017, 20:10* - Centered text within each tile using SCSS/CSS and JavaScript
+- *2/22/2017, 10:55* - Previous method of centering text conflicted with game's logic, was changed

 ---